Skip to content

 1 / 1

-The company defines deforestation for suppliers as HCV and HCS areas and specifies any deforestation/conversion past 2011 will not be accepted in supplier operations.
+The company defines deforestation for suppliers as the development of HCV and HCS areas and specifies any deforestation/conversion past 2011 will not be accepted in supplier operations.

 • Y